 Each year, the Office of Inspector General is required by statute to prepare and submit an annual report which includes a description of activities relating to the development, assessment, and validation of performance measures; a description of significant abuses and deficiencies relating to the administration of agency programs and operations disclosed by investigations, audits, reviews, or other activities during the reporting period; a description of recommendations for corrective action made by the OIG during the reporting period; the identification of each significant recommendation described in previous annual reports on which corrective action has not been completed; and a summary of … Continue reading OIG Annual Report

-At the conclusion of our audits and investigations, we send a nine question survey to our customers (department management) to assist us in determining whether or not we have met their needs.
-We use the responses regarding timeliness, sufficiency, and value added as part of our performance measures and have now included them in our Smart Goals.
-Continue reading Customer Surveys are In!
+At the conclusion of our audits and investigations, we send a short survey to department management to assist us in determining whether or not we have met the needs of our customers.
+We use the responses regarding timeliness, sufficiency and value-added as part of our performance measures and have now included them in our Smart Goals.
+While we appreciate all responses, as they can only help us to better understand our customers and their needs, we are particularly proud when surveys are returned with responses being “Strongly Agree.”
+Two audit projects, Information Technology Resource Expenditures Audit (Dennis Mottesheard) and the … Continue reading Customer Surveys are In!